apache/cordova-docs/README.md

     svn status | grep "?"

+Once you are satisfied that you have added the required changes, commit with a message:

+    svn commit -m "Updated docs"

 The commit might take a while (up to 1 hour), depending on the number of files changed.

 Working on the Documentation